The Metamorphoses of God

 Tunisia: NATIONAL TRANSLATION CENTER

-"In The Metamorphoses of God, Frédéric Lenoir brings order to what appears to be ambient disorder and summarizes, in a clear language not given to all sociologists, his long years of research; he unravels the skein of religious fact at the dawn of the 21st century and in particular of the new Western religiosity.
-In a concern for pedagogy and intellectual relevance, he combines the perspectives of the sociologist, the philosopher, the anthropologist, the historian, and even the theologian.
-An interdisciplinarity that makes this four hundred page book a reading pleasure."
-Le Monde des religions
+“In The Metamorphoses of God, Frédéric Lenoir brings order to what appears to be a pervasive chaos and summarizes, in a limpid language not all sociologists possess, his many years of research; he unravels the complexities of religion at the dawn of the 21st century, and in particular the new Western religiosity.
+With a concern for pedagogy and intellectual rigor, he brings together the perspectives of the sociologist, the philosopher, the anthropologist, the historian, and even the theologian.
+This interdisciplinarity makes this four-hundred-page book a delight to read.” — Le Monde des religions

-"The fruit of field surveys and scholarly research, this book seeks to break with circumstantial observations by reconstructing this movement of recomposition, this observation of return, over the long term... an invitation throughout its pages not to make the wrong debates."
-La Croix
+"The fruit of field investigations and scholarly research, this book aims to break with circumstantial observations by placing this movement of recomposition, this observation of return, within a long-term perspective…an invitation throughout its pages to avoid engaging in the wrong debates." — La Croix

 "A landmark book..."
 Le Nouvel Observateur